Drone Training Pilot Courses – 101 and 102 RPAS Training

-Feel free to email us here Email Us and we will send you an information pack to help clarify what permissions you need as both a private drone operator, or operating a drone commercially.
+Feel free to Email Us and we will send you an information pack to help clarify what permissions you need as both a private drone operator, or operating a drone commercially.
 You can also call us on 027 315 2265 to have a discussion of your requirements.

 About our Pilots and Instructors

-Our pilots are not just mad keen drone and model aircraft enthusiasts but also fully licensed aeroplane and helicopter pilots.
+Our pilots are not just mad keen drone enthusiasts but also fully licensed aeroplane and helicopter pilots.

-This means we can offer a very comprehensive, interactive drone training syllabus under a CAA certified 141 certificate (certification that also covers heli and fixed wing training) that gives you an interesting and valuable insight into the world of aviation from a qualified pilots point of view.
+This means we can offer a comprehensive, interactive drone training syllabus under a CAA certified 141 training certificate which gives you interesting and valuable insights into the world of aviation from qualified commercial pilots.

-When you operate your drone, you join the fraternity of aircraft operators, and so who better to learn the rules and protocol from, then from real pilots who fly all the time.
+While operating your drone, you join the fraternity of aircraft pilots, so who better to learn the rules and protocol from, than from real pilots who fly professionally.

-We teach you all about airspace and how to operate drones from a practical, enjoyable and also regulation compliant point of view.
+We teach you all about airspace and how to operate drones from a practical, enjoyable and regulation-compliant point of view.

-There are many instances of UAV pilots being caught out quite accidentally by lack of understanding about airspace rules resulting in hefty fines, legal action or confiscation of their drones by CAA.
+There are increasing instances of UAV pilots being caught out by a lack of understanding about airspace rules resulting in fines, prosecution and / or confiscation of their drones by CAA.

 Below is a video of what happened at Gatwick airport when an untrained drone pilot flew too close to airport airspace.
 Incidents like this one and others (Google Dubai drone indecent on Youtube) can cost the airport millions.

-In New Zealand, CAA are very tough on people who through lack of knowledge, or deliberate ignorance, break the rules.
+In New Zealand, CAA is becoming very tough on people who through lack of knowledge, or deliberate ignorance, break the rules.

 What You Will Learn In Our 101 And 102 Training: